cronvel/async-kit/README.md

 This set up how the job's scheduler behaves.

 It depends on the *niceness* value:
-* *-3* is for synchonous scheduling: the scheduler process as fast as possible, if jobs provided by user are synchronous, everything will be synchronous and will be executed in one code flow, in that particular case, there will be no difference between `async.series()` or `async.parallel()`.
+* *-3* is for synchronous scheduling: the scheduler process as fast as possible, if jobs provided by user are synchronous, everything will be synchronous and will be executed in one code flow, in that particular case, there will be no difference between `async.series()` or `async.parallel()`.
 * *-2* is for asynchronous scheduling, it uses `process.nextTick()` internally.
 Basicly, it will run almost as fast as